knaw-huc/data-envelopes/help_documentation.md

   * Geographical distribution of annotators - where the annotators reside.
 For example, 100% reside in the Netherlands.
   * Gender distribution of annotators - For example, 60% identify as women, 40% as men.
   * Socio-economic distribution of annotator.
 For example, 40% identify as lower middle class, 60% as middle class.
   * Summary of annotation instructions - what instructions the annotators were given in how to carry out the annotation task.
 Include links, say to the annotation instructions, readme.
+E.g. 'See https://suriano.huygens.knaw.nl/about/ for the transcription rules'
   * Annotation platform(s) - which platform(s) were used to create the annotations.
 Include links
   * Additional Notes - Any other comments.
 For example: 'During the annotation process all annotators were trained to read and understand the original texts by the archival expert and were invited to compare the HTR texts with the scans of the original.
 This way of working proved instrumental in overcoming limitations of HTR quality'.

   ## 5.2 Creators and Contributors
   ### Description of potential positionality impact factors
   This section can include any aspects that could have impact on the work in terms of positionality of the creators and contributors, e.g. particular domain of expertise, gender, age, etc. As it can be hard to judge what may have an impact, one option is to give a short bio for each creator/contributor.
 Be careful of privacy aspects.

+  E.g. 'The creators and contributors were student assistants and researchers employed at the Dutch universities of Amsterdam and Leiden'

   ## 5.3 Feedback and Elaboration
   Please use this space to provide any feedback on this section and to share any other insights or information you think would be useful